 Being a reader is truly one of the most important, yet overlooked professions in the entertainment industry.
 A reader is not just someone who reads submitted material but is someone who provides a summary as well as a brief analysis of whether or not the material is something worth considering.

 It is what is referred to as coverage.
-Script coverage usually consists of a 1 to 3 page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
-Additionally, there is a 1- to 2-page analysis by the reader which states what they thought of the material, whether or not it follows the guidelines of the people/company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.
+Script coverage usually consists of a one to three page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
+Additionally, there is a one- to two-page analysis by the reader which states what they thought of the material, whether or not it follows the guidelines of the people or company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.

 Relish the Freedom

 Most readers are freelance and paid a fee of anywhere from $50 to $500 per script depending on the company doing the hiring.
 It's a particularly great gig for writers or anyone looking to go into either feature or television development.
 It's also becoming more and more popular with actors because they can earn a living while still enhancing and broadening their craft by studying the written word.

 Finding a job as a reader is fairly easy to do; it's finding steady work that can be more difficult.
 That said, it's a great way to meet executives and agents at a wide variety of companies so that you're that much better prepared to take your next career step.